AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 ## Repository Structure

 **Note: The files 'national_categories.xlsx' and 'sub_icb_boundaries_geojson.geojson' are too large for Github.
-The are available on request if requoired**
+The are available on request if required**
 ```
 ├── CSV Files/
 │   ├── actual_duration_clean.csv